Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Thessaloniki’s most famous church, The Church of St. Demetrios, is dedicated to the city’s patron saint, Saint Demetrius.

-The church is large and boasts beautiful features.
-In particular, don’t miss the mosaics depicting the Saint, the finely-sculpted capitals of the columns, and the marble decorations all around.
+The church is large and features prominently.
+In particular, don’t miss the mosaics depicting the Saint, the finely sculpted capitals of the columns, and the marble decorations throughout.

 12. Church of Acheiropoietos

-The Church of Acheiropoietos is a big Byzantine church built in the 5th century, and it is just a short walk from the Church of St. Demetrios.
+The Church of Acheiropoietos is a large Byzantine church built in the 5th century and is just a short walk from the Church of St. Demetrios.

 Once inside, you can marvel at some significant features, like eye-catching green marble columns and 13th-century frescoes.
-The church also boasts the opportunity to see the remains of floor mosaics from the Roman period.
+The church also offers the opportunity to see the remains of Roman-period floor mosaics.

 13. Church Of St. Sophia

-Also known as Hagia Sofia, this church is among the top tourist attractions of Thessaloniki.
-This impressive Byzantine church was built in the 7th century and is based on the namesake church of Istanbul.
+Also known as Hagia Sofia, this church is one of Thessaloniki’s top tourist attractions.
+This impressive Byzantine church was built in the 7th century and modeled on the namesake church in Istanbul.

-The Church of St. Sophia is by far one of the oldest in the city, and inside, it has beautiful mosaics and paintings.
+The Church of St. Sophia is among the oldest in the city, and its interior features beautiful mosaics and paintings.
 Particularly noteworthy is the ‘iconostasis,’ the screens that separate the sanctuary from the nave, which are decorated with jaw-dropping gilded shapes and painted portraits.

 14. Church Of Panagia Chalkeon

 The Church of Panagia Chalkeon is one of the most striking churches in Thessaloniki from the outside.
-Its structure is just magnificent, with its many arches and three domes over the roof.
+Its structure is impressive, with many arches and three domes on the roof.

-Built in the 11th century in classic Byzantine Empire style, the Church of Panagia Chalkeon seems pretty large from the outside.
-Once you step inside you will instead find yourself in an intimate setting made beautiful by the many golden decorations.
+Built in the 11th century in the classic Byzantine style, the Church of Panagia Chalkeon appears large from the outside.
+Once you step inside, you will find yourself in an intimate setting, made beautiful by the many golden decorations.

 15. Church Of St. Panteleimon